husarion/rosbot-firmware-new/README.md

 ### ROS requirements - `rosbot` package

-In order to use the service you have to download the package `rosbot` that can be found [HERE](https://github.com/adamkrawczyk/rosbot).
-Clone it to your `ros_ws/src` folder and run `catkin_make` to build it.
-Besides custom messages the package contains also a ready to use **Extended Kalman Filter** that combines both the imu and encoders measurements to better approximate the ROSbot position and orientation.
+In order to use the service you have to download the package `rosbot` that can be found [HERE](https://github.com/byq77/rosbot).
+For installation details check the [README](https://github.com/byq77/rosbot/blob/master/README.md).

+The package contains the ready to use **Extended Kalman Filter** that combines both the imu and encoders measurements to better approximate the ROSbot position and orientation.
+The package also has the custom messages required by the new firmware.

 To launch the rosserial communication and Kalman filter run:
 ```bash